Affiliate links on Android Authority may earn us a commission. Learn more.

 How to sort emails by sender, size, date, and unread in Gmail (desktop)

-When the drop-down menu appears, you’re presented with lots of possible search options.
+When the drop-down menu appears, you’re presented with many possible search options.

-- To filter by sender, type the name of the sender into From.
+- To filter by the sender, type the name of the sender into From.

-- To filter by recipient, type the name of the recipient into To.
+- To filter by the recipient, type the name of the recipient into To.

 - To filter by date, choose the time period in Date within, or choose a specific date in the calendar.